I sowed some seeds at the weekend: a few mangetout, sweetcorn, and leeks. The sun was out, the greenhouse warm and all was well. It felt good.

 However, I have a confession.
 After spending previous Januaries, Februaries, and Marches exclaiming the virtues of sowing early seeds, the mangetout, sweetcorn, and leeks were the first seeds I’ve put in this year.
 There have been no undercover broadies, taking a flyer in the greenhouse, and no use of cloches.

 For this year, I’m kicking back and taking my time.

-Some of this has been enforced.
-Rory is growing quicker than any weed and Lewis is just a menace – a beautiful, energetic and very playful menace, but a menace nonetheless.
+Some of these have been enforced.
+Rory is growing quicker than any weed and Lewis is just a menace – a beautiful, energetic, and very playful menace, but a menace nonetheless.
 Time has definitely been in short supply since Rory came along and Lewis turned into a proper little boy.